digital-asset/daml/triggers/service/authentication.md

 2. /login If /auth returned unauthorized, the trigger service will redirect users to this.
-The parameters will include the requested claims as well as a callback URL.
+The parameters will include the requested claims as well as a callback URL (note that this is not the OAuth2 callback url but a callback URL on the trigger service).
 This will start an auth flow, e.g., an OAuth2 authorization code grant.
 If the flow succeeds the auth service will set a cookie with the access and refresh token and redirect to the callback URL.
 At this point, a request to